Pollution Episodes

-Widespread 'Moderate' Ozone – Beginning Saturday 27th April 2025 and Continuing
+Widespread 'Moderate' Ozone – Beginning Wednesday 11th June 2025 and Continuing

 This period of increased ozone pollution has been driven by a combination of meteorological and chemical conditions conducive to ozone formation.
 As temperatures began to rise and clear skies dominated the region, photochemical reactions accelerated.
-Ground-level ozone is not directly emitted but is formed in the atmosphere through complex reactions between precursor pollutants such as nitrogen oxides (NO?), volatile organic compounds (VOCs), and carbon monoxide (CO), under the influence of ultraviolet (UV) radiation from sunlight.
+Ground-level ozone is not directly emitted but is formed in the atmosphere through complex reactions between precursor pollutants such as nitrogen oxides (NOX), volatile organic compounds (VOCs), and carbon monoxide (CO), under the influence of ultraviolet (UV) radiation from sunlight.

 It is crucial to understand that ozone is a regional-scale pollutant.
 Unlike nitrogen dioxide (NO2), which can vary significantly near traffic sources, ozone concentrations tend to be more uniform across wide areas.
 Therefore, measurements at a single site often reflect exposure levels affecting vast numbers of people across the city and surrounding regions.
 The UK's Daily Air Quality Index (DAQI) for ozone is based on the maximum running 8-hour mean concentration observed during a 24-hour period.